MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/reset-portal.md

 ### Reset request could not be submitted

 If a portal reset request could not be submitted, an error is displayed as shown in the following image.
-In this case, you must close and reopen the Portal Admin Center, and try to reset the portal again.
+In this case, you must close and reopen the PowerApps Portals admin center, and try to reset the portal again.
 If the issue persists, contact Microsoft support.

 > [!div class=mx-imgBorder]
 > ![Error while resetting a portal](../media/reset-portal-request-error.png "Error while resetting a portal")